HansonGrace/School-Enrollment-Calculator/README.md

-"# PersonalProjects"
+"# School Assignments"

-Grace Hanson 2024
+Grace Hanson 2023-Present

-A repo of folders containing some personal projects developed while studying Computer Science at West Virginia University.
+A repo of folders containing school projects& assignments developed while studying Computer Science at West Virginia University.
 Graduating May 2027
-These were built outside of class projects, class-related work is not in this repo.
+UPDATED DECEMBER 28 2024: Changed repository from personal projects to school projects.
+Personal portfolio is all other repositories on my profile.

 Learning Java at WVU.
 Studying Javascript and cloud infrastructure on own time.